 Yes, the use of mobile phones and cameras is allowed.
 However, flash photography and the use of tripods, selfie sticks and other devices that can obstruct the movement and visibility of other visitors are not allowed.
 If you take photographs, please respect the memory of the victims and share your experience on social media, tagging us and using the official hashtag for the exhibition (#SeeingAuschwitz).

-How long will the exhibition be at Centro Sefarad-Israel in Madrid?
+How long will the exhibition be in London?

-The exhibition can be visited at Centro Sefarad-Israel in Madrid until July 15, 2022.
+The exhibition can be visited in London from October 20th until March 25th, 2023.

 Are there measures in place to ensure the safety of visitors in light of COVID-19?

-Centro Sefarad-Israel has adopted several measures to ensure the complete safety of every visitor during their visit to Seeing Auschwitz and the other facilities of the cultural center.
-See the full safety policy for more details.*
+The organizers have adopted several measures to ensure the complete safety of every visitor during their visit to Seeing Auschwitz.
+Contact us for further details.